jakebarr98/adverntureworks-data-engineering-project/README.md

 ```
 I then created a for each activity, within which there was a copy data activity that would copy the data from each of the tables the lookup returned

-My source was the on prem SQL server, from which I ran the following query:
+My source was the on-prem SQL server, from which I ran the following query:

 ```ruby
 @{concat('SELECT * FROM ', item().SchemaName,'.',item().TableName )}